 What is an ERISA Bond?

 We do ERISA Bonds, and we do them well!
 NFP Surety can get you your ERISA Bond quick and easily.
 We can get you bonded regardless of credit, and other factors.
-Let our team of experienced ERISA Surety bond specialists, help your business get bonded today.
+Let our team of experienced ERISA bond specialists, help your business get bonded today.

 The following is offered as general information about ERISA Bonding.
 More specific details about ERISA Bond requirements may be obtained from the U.S. Department of Labor.

 ERISA is the Employee Retirement Income Security Act, a federal law enacted in 1974 to establish minimum standards of conduct for retirement plan administrators and retirement investment advisers to protect assets of private sector employee pension plans and health benefit plans for individuals and their beneficiaries.
 ERISA Section 412 and related regulations (29 C.F.R. § 2550.412-1 and 29 C.F.R.
 Part 2580) generally require that every fiduciary of an employee benefit plan and every person who handles funds or other property of such a plan shall maintain an ERISA bond which is a fidelity bond, also known as a pension bond.
 More information about who is required to obtain an ERISA bond can be found at the U.S. Dept. of Labor website: http://www.dol.gov/ebsa.

 The Employee Retirement Income Security Act (ERISA) protects your plan’s assets by requiring that those persons or entities who exercise discretionary control or authority over plan management or plan assets, have discretionary authority or responsibility for the administration of a plan, or provide investment advice to a plan for compensation or have any authority or responsibility to do so are subject to fiduciary responsibilities.
 Plan fiduciaries include, for example, plan trustees, plan administrators, and members of a plan’s investment committee.